brct-james/guild-golems/README.md

 ## Changelog

+### v0.4

+- Nothing yet

 ### v0.3

 - Refactored ChangeGolemTask into smaller functions
 - Harvesters v0
 - - Harvesters collecting free resources from nodes
 - - - v0: simply collecting X resource at location taking Y time
+- Game Variables Refactor
+- - Game variables should be defined in gamevars, for example, golem capacity `gamevars.InvokerCapacity`
+- - - Refactor and ensure this is occurring throughout the code

 ---